 Sustain takes an active interest in supermarket policies and activities on health and sustainability.
-Over the past decade or so, Sustain has worked in particular with the Greening Supermarkets, Healthier Supermarkets and Race to the Top initiatives to stimulate changes in supermarket policies and practices, as well as supporting the call for a Supermarket Ombudsman (now a Supermarket Adjudicator), and helping communities build alternative food trading schemes, to help them take more control of their food and where it comes from.
+Over the past decade or so, Sustain has worked on a variety of industry and government-led initiatives to stimulate changes in supermarket policies and practices, as well as supporting the call for a Supermarket Ombudsman (now a Groceries Code Adjudicator), and helping communities build better food trading schemes, to help them take more control of their food and where it comes from.

 Sustain has witnessed, and indeed participated in, several major projects over the years to attempt to improve the health and sustainability of supermarket products and marketing practices, for example:

 - Work on front-of-pack traffic light nutrition labelling, which has been accepted by most major supermarkets for own-brand products, but vigorously resisted by some retailers and many food manufacturers.

-- The Sustainable Development Commission's 2008 review of supermarket ethics and sustainability, with the report Green, healthy and fair.
+- The Sustainable Development Commission (since disbanded) 2008 review of supermarket ethics and sustainability, with the report Green, Healthy and Fair.
 See details by clicking here or download 3Mb PDF of final report.

-- The National Consumer Council's (now Consumer Focus) Rating Retailers surveys over several years, to compare the UK's leading for how well (or how badly) they help their customers to eat more healthily and make more sustainable choices, with reports as follows:
+- The National Consumer Council's (since disbanded) Rating Retailers surveys over several years, to compare the UK's leading for how well (or how badly) they help their customers to eat more healthily and make more sustainable choices, with reports as follows:

 - 2009: Behind the scenes at retailers: Recommendations for corporate targets on green issues (download 310k PDF)